acz1992/hamish-outdoor-services/README.md

 Producrs - PAstWork
 clients - testimonials

+Fix - Naivgation bug that doesnt let one close menu when clicked

 Services - replace picture space with React Icon: ie tree for chopping tree, saw for carpentry, flower for gardening etc